Akasho09/cap/Projects/DriftPro.md

 - we Implemented a CNN model achieving 90% accuracy in detecting apple scab disease from leaf images.
 - Used Grad-CAM visualization, data augmentation, and hyperparameter tuning for improved generalization.

+### POINTS
+- A Convolutional Neural Network (CNN) is a type of deep learning model specially designed to process images and visual data.
+- Grad-CAM is a visual explanation technique used to understand what part of the image a CNN is focusing on when making a prediction.
+- Streamlit is an open-source Python framework used to build interactive web applications for data science, machine learning, and AI projects — without needing frontend skills like HTML, CSS, or JavaScript.

+### My part :
+- More of Research
+- Plant Disease Detection and Localization using GRADCAM
+> Ninad Shukla, Sushila Palwe, Shubham, Mohit Rajani, Aaryan Suri
+- Plant Leaf Collection from Kaggle .
+    - Specific leafs collection of Apple of 5k.

 4. DriftPro – Paytm for Desktop

+### ✅ How to Describe Projects in an Interview (Golden Formula)
+1. 1️⃣ One-line overview
+What problem you solved and for whom.

+2. 2️⃣ Tech stack
+Mention key technologies confidently.

+3. 3️⃣ Your role & responsibilities
+What you actually did.

+## Hono :
+Hono is a modern backend framework similar to Express.js, but faster, smaller, and optimized for edge computing.

+### 🔹 Key Features of  :
+✅ Extremely fast – built for edge environments
+✅ Tiny bundle size (~12KB)
+✅ TypeScript-first
+✅ Works everywhere – Node.js, Bun, Deno, Cloudflare Workers
+✅ Middleware support (like Express)
+✅ Built-in routing & request handling